 Canning Stewed Tomatoes

 This is easiest done by adding a tablespoon of bottled lemon juice (not fresh) to each quart jar or half a tablespoon to each pint jar before you clean the rim, center the lid and close the jar.

 Bring the water in the water bath canner to a boil, place your jars on the rack and lower it into the boiling water.
+Make sure that the water is covering the jars by an inch or so.

 Cover the canner and process the jars for 20 minutes, then use the jar lifter to remove the jars from the water and set them on the wooden cutting boars or on a kitchen towel on the counter.
+Leave them undisturbed for at least 10 hours to cool completely.

 The recipe that I have below in the recipe card is for processing stewed tomatoes in the pressure canner.
 If you are looking for a recipe card for processing in a water bath you can find it here.
+You can also follow my YouTube video about canning tomato sauce, it’s the exact same canning process.

 Storing Canned Stewed Tomatoes…

-It’s easier to monitor what’s going on inside the jar when the band is removed and I also reuse the bands when canning something else.
+Always remove the band and wipe my jars before storing them.
+It’s easier to monitor what’s going on inside the jars when the band is removed and you can also reuse the bands when canning something else.

 Using Canned Stewed Tomatoes…

 Canned stewed tomatoes are an ingredient that I try to always have on hand.
 Not only does it saves me on a regular basis when I remember at the last minute that I don’t have anything prepared for dinner, it’s also a great way for me to process and preserve a few of my garden produce at the same time.
+I hope that this tutorial was helpful!

+Canning Stewed Tomatoes